 Option Primary function Devolved Purchaser An entity that specialises in making purchase decisions on behalf of the Crown.
 There will almost certainly be a contractual relationship between the entity and the provider of services.
-Funding Disbursement An entity established to distribute grants or funding.
-Investment and Management of Funds An entity involved in the investment and management of funds on behalf of the Crown or for beneficiaries.
-Advisory to Crown An entity advisory to the Crown at a significant level.
+Funding An entity established to distribute grants or funding.
+Disbursement Investment and An entity involved in the investment and management of funds on behalf of Management of the Crown or for beneficiaries.
+Funds Advisory to Crown An entity advisory to the Crown at a significant level.
 Regulatory An entity exercising regulatory and/or quasi-judicial power in an independent and objective manner.